Mokazel/create-hls/README.md

 This is just an HTML template with twitch HLS integration as an embbed, fullscren iframe.

-You can build stuff on top of it, or just use it to broadcast on your website.
+You can build stuff on top of it, or just use it to broadcast on your own website.

----

-Made with ❤ by Twich users (h2x / crumble team)

 ---